-CIVICUS is a two-year, academic citation, living and learning program that is housed in the College of Behavioral and Social Sciences.
-CIVICUS empowers students to become active and engaged citizens through a focus on leadership, community service learning, community building in a diverse society, and scholarship.
+Housed in the College of Behavioral and Social Sciences, CIVICUS is an invitational citation program that empowers first- and second-year students to become active and engaged citizens through a focus on community service learning, political engagement, and leadership development.
+CIVICUS students seek to understand complex problems in their communities and the nation and act as leaders in the development and implementation of meaningful, sustainable solutions.
 CIVICUS students are some of the most involved students at the University of Maryland, serving the community, acting as leaders in student groups, and participating in campus organizations.

 A living and learning program houses undergraduate students who live together and attend classes and co-curricular events that support the program's mission.
 Living and learning programs focus on student engagement and success by bringing together individuals who share common interests to create a community.